 Introduction

-We understand how intimidating it can be to step on stage and perform in front of an audience.
-The mere thought of it can send shivers down your spine.
-But don’t worry, at instrucko we’re here to help you face your fears and turn that stage fright into stage delight!
-That's why we've put together 7 effective exercises to help your child overcome stage fear, transforming those jitters into excitement and poise.
+We understand how terrifying it can be to step on stage and perform in front of an audience.
+The very thought of it sends a shiver down your spine.
+Well, at instrucko, we are here to make you confront your fears and convert that stage fright into stage delight!
+That's why we've put together 7 effective exercises to help your child overcome stage fear and transform those jitters into excitement and poise.

-So, let's learn how your child can conquer their stage fright and become a confident public speaker.
+So, let's learn about how your child can overcome his stage fright and be confident public speakers.

 1. Mirror Practice with Voice Modulation